March 722 (Formula B) car-by-car histories

 Unidentified Formula B March 722s in 1972

-At present, we can identify the chassis numbers of only five of Formula B 722s that were raced in 1972, but there were another 15 FB March 722s running during the 1972 season for which a chassis number is not yet known.
+At present, we can identify the chassis numbers of only six Formula B 722s that were raced in 1972, but there were another 14 FB March 722s running during the 1972 season for which a chassis number is not yet known.
 This gives a total of 20 cars.
-March probably regarded American Bill Gubelmann's car as a FB order, although it only ever raced in the UK, so that brings the total to 20, matching March's summary records.
+March probably regarded American Bill Gubelmann's car as a FB order, although it only ever raced in the UK, so that brings the total to 21, one more than in March's summary records.

-Those five 722s for which chassis numbers are known were Paul Keeler's 722/20, Roy Folland's 722/23, Allan Lader's 722/27, Dick Doherty's 722/33 and Harold Millar's 722/43.
-The 14 cars for which a chassis number is not known were those of Wink Bancroft, Seb Barone, Bob Lazier, Wayne Ricciardi, Chuck Sarich, Jim Sarich, Bill Mairs, Chuck Dietrich, Tom Outcault, William Kautz, Dale Lang, Ric Forest, Ted Thomas and Russ Mayberry, plus the suspected car of Bud Rude/Pierre Phillips.
+Those six 722s for which chassis numbers are known were Paul Keeler's 722/20, Roy Folland's 722/23, Allan Lader's 722/27, Pierre Phillips' 722/30, Dick Doherty's 722/33 and Harold Millar's 722/43.
+The 14 cars for which a chassis number is not known were those of Wink Bancroft, Seb Barone, Bob Lazier, Wayne Ricciardi, Chuck Sarich, Jim Sarich, Bill Mairs, Chuck Dietrich, Tom Outcault, William Kautz, Dale Lang, Ric Forest, Ted Thomas and Russ Mayberry.

 'the Wink Bancroft car'